Pay Yourself First With the Fund’s Savings Plan!

 Roth Account

 The Roth Account is an after-tax retirement savings option.
 If you choose to contribute to the Roth Account, you will pay federal taxes, as well as applicable state and local taxes, on contributions now instead of in the future.
 You’ll also have to pay Social Security and Medicare taxes on the amounts you contribute.
 As a result, the Roth Account offers federal tax-free growth and federal tax-free withdrawals or annuity in retirement, as long as you are age 59½ or older AND the account has been open for 5+ years.
+For more information and resources about Y Retirement’s Roth Account, click here.

 Differences in Taxable Pay